-• Please read this page before messaging it has a lot of info.
+• Please read this entire page before messaging - it answers a lot of FAQ’s.

-.• The first visit is a consultation ~ that's a more in-depth discussion of the tattoo's theme and discussion of the appointment needs etc. Clark enjoys the layout, he'll tell you if what you want will work well on your body and if the amount of skin you are thinking about tattooing will work well with your idea.
-He'll discuss your overall composition and/or how to adjust it in classic styling. • The second visit can be another more in-depth consultation, or it can be measurements, or it is when we start tattooing. - If your from out of town it's the norm to book two, three or 4 days for the visit, this can include the consultation ... • When traveling from afar- people often like to be tattooed two to 4 days in a row - if you would like to do this it's no problem - just let us know so that we can book accordingly • The traditional Japanese style is very powerful, bold, nostalgic and beautiful all at the same time, it is not delicate. - This style is not done in pastel or transparent tones, that is a completely different style of art. - Classic Japanese tattoos are not done in the realistic style ~ Nor is it done in modern airbrush, storybook looking style - Classic Japanese tattooing has a specific look to it and that is Clarks passion. make sure that you understand the classic Japanese style and its scale (size) on the body.
-Please be sure it is what you want before you reach out.
-This style of tattoo is entirely based quite specifically on Japans art from the mid 1800's... to be specific - 1825 to 1875 !
+Clark enjoys giving each design flow for each particular body shape, the layout and flow is utmost in full-size tattooing.
+He'll tell you if what you want will work well on your body and if the amount of skin you are thinking about tattooing will work well with your idea and theme.
+He'll discuss your overall composition and/or, if needed, how to adjust it for true classic / traditional styling. • The second visit can be another more in-depth discussion, or it can be measurements, or it is when we start tattooing. - If you’re from out of town it's the norm to book 3 or 4 days in a row for each visit... if you would like to do this it's no problem - just let us know so that we can book accordingly ~ • The traditional Japanese style is very powerful, bold, nostalgic and beautiful all at the same time, it is not a delicate realist airbrush style. - This style is not done in pastel or transparent tones, that is a completely different style of art / tattoo. - Classic Japanese tattooing has a specific simple and bold look to it, and that is Clarks passion. make sure that you understand & love the classic Japanese style (1820-1880) as well as its scale (size) on the body.
+Please be sure it IS what you want before you reach out.
+This style of tattoo is based specifically on Japans tradition and the artists that lived in the mid 1800's... to be specific - 1820 to 1880.

 • Peony Tattoo LLC .
 Las Vegas, Nevada, USA • Click HERE to visit biography page.